-Next, you will begin listing home expenses associated with your child care business.
+Next, you will begin listing home expenses associated with your business.
 You will be asked to enter Direct and Indirect expenses.
-Unless the expense is related to 100% exclusively used business space, you will enter the expense as Indirect.
+Unless the expense is related to 100% exclusively used business space, such as storage of inventory, you will enter the expense as Indirect.